syncfusion-content/maui-docs/MAUI/LinearGauge/animation.md

 ### Animate bar pointer

-The below code example demonstrates updating the animation for bar pointer.
+The following code example demonstrates how to update the animation for bar pointer.

 {% tabs %}